 We can also visit the Dashboard directly by clicking on the

-Dashboard navigation item in the header, which shows our newly created Dashboard and the associated Report.
+Dashboard navigation item in the header, which shows our newly created Dashboard.

 And with that, you have now setup a complete end-to-end data solution with Meltano! 🎉